AymanBx/AymanBx/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+You have reached my GitHub page somehow.
+You're in for a ride 😄 To look at my work in a nicer format, check out [my portfolio](https://aymanbx.github.io/AymanBx)!

 * My name is Ayman Sandouk
 * BS in Computer Science from University of Rhode Island 2023 - Dean's list Fall 2023
-* Comuter Science Masters Researcher at the University of Rhode Island
+* Comuter Science Masters Researcher and Teaching assitant at the University of Rhode Island
 * Current Project and Research:
-   * fairnessBench
+   * fairAgentBench
      * Creating a benchmarking tool to be used by researchers to benchmark LLMs (Large Language Models) and LLM Agents
      * Currently focusing on benchmarking LLM Agents for social fairness
 * Previous projects: